momoathome/Pokedex/README.md

 ## What you see

-You see a Rectangle where The Background are the colors of the Element from the Pokemon
+You see a Pokemon Card, where the Background is the color of the Element from the Pokemon

-A Picture and the Name of the Pokemon
+An Image and the Name of the Pokemon, aswell as Ability Names and the Ability Descriptions

 ## Modal